Postpartum Body Changes No One Tells You

 Don’t panic and be sure to be open for any help that is offered during the first few days of being home with your baby.
 I had great support from my mother which I am thankful for, for it helped me a lot with my postpartum depression.

 Drink lots of water and eat a healthy diet.
-For sweating, you can use a good deodorant which is natural and safe.
+For sweating, you can use a natural and safe deodorant to get rid of this nasty postpartum body odor.

 Your Fertility Returns